North Division Two (shinty)

-The North Division Two (currently known as the 'Mowi North Division 2' for sponsorship reasons) is the fourth tier of the Shinty league system.
-League champions take home the MacGillivray Junior Cup and are promoted to the North Division One.
+The North Division Two, currently known as the Mowi North Division 2 for sponsorship reasons, is the fourth tier of the men's shinty league system.
+The champions compete for the MacGillivray Junior Cup and are promoted to the North Division One.

 Due to the folding of North Division Three no relegation currently takes place.

-Current Teams
+Current teams

-The 2019 Mowi North Division 2 will consist of the following teams:
+The 2025 North Division 2 consisted of the following teams: